-The Stakes of the Fight to Help Parents Couldn’t Be Higher
+The Danger of Shortchanging Parents

 Sooner or later, this demographic decline will cause problems for the United States and the world.
 Countries depend on stable or growing populations to maintain their tax bases, workforces, and elder-support programs.
 How can governments ward off low fertility, and the problems that come with it?
 Politicians such as President Joe Biden and Senator Mitt Romney want to follow Eastman’s lead, and encourage child-rearing by providing financial support to parents.
 But other countries’ experiences suggest that as people get used to having two or fewer children, even significant financial support might not be enough to incentivize them to have more.
-If policymakers want to ensure a stable population in the future, they have to provide more support for parents now.
+If policy makers want to ensure a stable population in the future, they have to provide more support for parents now.

 The importance of a stable or growing population to human economies is easy to overlook.
 Most measures of economic activity treat money that parents spend on children as a form of consumption, and ignore the unpaid time that parents devote to kids’ care.
 This is because many economists regard children as a commodity that parents “purchase.”
 Since the 1970s, though, feminist economists have criticized this framework for failing to properly account for the economic relevance of parenting.
 Although children do provide value to their parents, classifying them as commodities understates their economic and social importance, Nancy Folbre argued in her 1994 paper “Children as Public Goods.”
 Spending on children is a form of “investment in demographic infrastructure,” Folbre told me recently.